CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### CivicActions

 CivicActions restricts system logical access to only those internal personnel assigned to work on the application.
 Logical access is governed by the implementation described in AC-3 and the concept of least privilege requirements implemented by AC-6.
-All access to server environments is via encrypted SSH session with public-key authentication, and all server access is logged.
+All-access to server environments is via an encrypted SSH session with public-key authentication, and all server access is logged.

 ### CM-5 (1): Automated Access Enforcement / Auditing